vatpac-technology/sops/docs/controller-skills/helicopters.md

     **EN SMC**: "2AB, taxi via P, R, hold short E. Traffic is a AgustaWestland 139 air taxiing via D, caution downwash."

 !!! tip
-    Helicopters performing air taxi (and to a lesser extent air transit) manoeuvres generate downwash which can damange concrete surfaces over time.
+    Helicopters performing air taxi (and to a lesser extent air transit) maneuvres generate downwash which can damange concrete surfaces over time.
 In the real world, controllers will try to mitigate this by encouraging ground taxis and allowing helicopters to take-off in aprons, taxiways, etc. Controllers may choose to simulate this practice when facilitating helicopter movements.

 ### Takeoff and Landing
 #### Runways & Maneuvering Area